tokkonopapa/WordPress-IP-Geo-Block/_drafts/which-attacks-prevented.md

 we can find many new plugins and themes every month.
 Of course [WP-ZEP][WP-ZEP] is not God Almighty against these.
 Then you may wonder about:

-- Which attack can WP-ZEP prevent?
+- Which attacks can WP-ZEP prevent?
 - How many attacks can WP-ZEP prevent?

 I'm with you!!